-With ArcGIS Online, you can use and create maps, access ready-to-use layers and tools, publish data as web layers, collaborate and share, access maps from any device, make maps with your Microsoft Excel data, customize the ArcGIS Online website, and view status reports.
+With ArcGIS Online, you can use and create maps and scenes, access ready-to-use layers and tools, publish data as web layers, collaborate and share, access maps from any device, make maps with your Microsoft Excel data, customize the ArcGIS Online website, and view status reports.
 You can also use ArcGIS Online as a platform to build custom location-based apps.
 Watch a short video.

 ArcGIS Online includes interactive maps that allow your whole organization to explore, understand, and measure your geographic data.
 Access ready-to-use maps and enrich them with your own data to reveal patterns, answers, and relationships about your community and the world.
 Use the analysis tools included in the map viewer to reveal new patterns, find suitable locations, GeoEnrich your data, find out what's nearby, and summarize your data.
 Watch a short video.